serenity-is/docs/tutorials/movies/filtering_with_multiple_genre_list.md

 Now it's time to rebuild the project so that our MovieListRequest object and related service methods become available on the client side.

-I've enhanced the grammar, formatting, and clarity of the provided text.
-Here's the improved version:

 ## Updating Quick Filter for the Genres Parameter

 In this section, we'll be intercepting the quick filter item and moving the genre list to the *Genres* property of our *MovieListRequest*.
 To accomplish this, we'll make edits in the *MovieGrid.ts* file: